albertopalencia/CSharp/README.md

 ## LotoFacil

-This is a project where I consume an Api of Lotery and create combinations to this Lotery Game.
+This is a project where I consume an API of Lottery and create combinations to this Lottery Game.

 ## MongoDb